Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Town of Greenfield

-Comprehensive restrictions on drone operations within the town
+Comprehensive restrictions on drone operations in the Town of Greenfield

 Restrictions

-No drone launch or landing outside visual line of sight (VLOS); no landing within 100 feet of any person except operator/assistant; no flight within 500 feet of public gatherings exceeding 100 people; no flight endangering safety of persons or property; no flight within 500 feet of emergency vehicles with active lights/siren, active emergency response incidents, schools in session, or jails.
-No flight within 500 feet of active police, fire, or emergency response incidents.
+No launch/landing outside visual line of sight; no landing within 100 feet of any person other than operator/assistant; no flight within 500 feet of festivals, events, picnics, protests, or public assemblies exceeding 100 people; no operation endangering safety of persons or property; no flight within 500 feet of emergency vehicles with emergency lights/sirens or active emergency response incidents; no operation over schools in session or jails

 View source